fabeezz/Proiect-MDS/README.md

 - Example PRs: *“Add sword attack logic”*, *“Fix bug in scene transition”*

 ### ✔️ 4.
 Automated Testing – **2 pts**
+- We tried using Unity’s Test Framework to automate some parts of the game logic, but ran into bugs and technical difficulties (especially with Play Mode and object interactions).
+While we didn’t manage to fully implement automated testing, the experience gave us useful insights and we aim to improve this aspect in future updates.

 ### ✔️ 5.
 Bug Reporting + Fix via PR – **1 pt**
 - Example: “Black screen after scene transition”